 Myopia, Hyperopia, Presbyopia, or Astigmatism require the use of bifocal or “progressive” lenses to see clearly both near and far.
 The important thing to remember is that cataract surgery can often correct one or more of these at the same time.
 This means it may be possible for you to gain clear vision with little to no need for glasses or contact lenses.

 MYOPIA (NEARSIGHTEDNESS): People who are nearsighted can see up close, but have difficulty seeing objects at a distance.
-Myopia is typically caused by an eye that is too long, which causes light to focus in front of the retina.
+Myopia is typically caused by an eye that is too long.
+This causes light to focus in front of the retina.

 HYPEROPIA (FARSIGHTEDNESS): Farsighted people can see objects at a distance, but have difficulty seeing up close.
-Hyperopia is typically caused by an eye that is too short, which causes light to focus behind the retina.
+Hyperopia is typically caused by an eye that is too short.
+This causes light to focus behind the retina.

 PRESBYOPIA: Presbyopia is an age-related condition that blurs near vision.
 It’s caused by a gradual loss of flexibility in the eye’s natural lens and surrounding muscles.

 ASTIGMATISM: Sometimes the surface of the cornea is curved more like a football than a basketball, with both flatter and steeper curves.
 This common irregularity, called “corneal astigmatism,” causes blurred or distorted vision.
 This occurs when light rays are not focused at one spot to provide clear vision.

 Cataracts are the leading cause of visual loss in adults 55 and over.
 A cataract is a clouding of the natural lens inside your eye.
 This lens, located behind the iris, works just like the lens of a camera- focusing light images on the retina, which sends images to the brain.
 The human lens can become so clouded it prevents light and images from reaching the retina.